NabilNaou/NabilNaou/README.md

-# Nice to meet you!
-I'm Nabil 🙋🏻‍♂️
+# 🙋🏻‍♂️

-## A bit about me:
+## Who I am:
-I am a young man who has graduated as a bachelors Software Engineer, living in the Netherlands.
+I am Nabil, graduated as a bachelors Software Engineer, living in the Netherlands.
 I enjoy developing my programming skills and exploring new technologies.

-### What I Do:
+### Things about me:
 - **Programming**: Always trying to learn and improve in (new) languages and frameworks.
 - **Languages**: Fluent in English 🇺🇸 🇬🇧 and Dutch 🇳🇱, with some knowledge of German.
 - **Interests**: Other than coding, I am interested in books on psychology, fiction, and history.
 I like meditation and physical activity; I mostly do pilates and jogging.

 ### Connect with Me:
 Feel free to reach out on [LinkedIn](https://linkedin.com/in/nabilnaou).
-Let's get connected and do some chitchat about tech, books, or anything you are interested.
+We can chat about tech, books, or anything you are interested in.

 ### Tech Stack:
-A little list of the tools and technologies I'm well-read in:
+A little list of the tools & tech I have used/read into:

-- **Frontend**: Proven ability to develop responsive, high-performance, and secure frontend solutions with the help of Angular and React.
+- **Frontend**: Good at Angular & React (TypeScript).
 - **Backend**: Knowledgeable in databases.
 - **Languages**:
   - ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)